 Best Places to Work: How “Making the List” Impacts the Strength and Sustainability of Subsequent Recruitment and Turnover Outcomes

-Brian R. Dineen, Ph.D., University of Kentucky, and David Allen Ph.D., University of Memphis
+Brian R. Dineen, Ph.D., Purdue University, and David Allen Ph.D., University of Memphis

 View the full list of SHRM Foundation funded research.